Left 4 Dead 2: Game modes

+Non-PvP modes can also be started as Single-player modes allowing players to play without intrusion from human players, playing with three computer-controlled Survivor allies.

 Left 4 Dead 2 also features a Realism mode, which can be enabled at any difficulty for either Campaign or Versus.
 This mode removes some of the video-game aspects from the gameplay: Survivors cannot see each other's silhouettes, and dead teammates can only be revived with defibrillators and will not respawn later in the level.
 Weapons and other items will only glow when the player is within a few feet, forcing the players to search the levels more thoroughly.
-Headshots to enemies deal more damage, whereas limb or body shots require more shots.
+Body shots do less damage.
 In addition, the Witch enemy can kill any Survivor she would have normally incapacitated (on difficulties other than Easy).
 Designed to force players to work closely together and rely on voice communication, Valve created Realism mode to give players a way "to be challenged as a team" without having to increase the difficulty level of the game.

 Finally, in later versions of the game, there is a Mutation option, in which players can select from a menu of 30 variations, some singleplayer, some multiplayer (and some of the latter cooperative, some versus, or both).
 Each variation changes one or more major game dynamics, such as: constantly draining health, solo mode with no Survivor allies, death upon incapacitation, only one kind of weapon available, coop that later switches to versus, shooting or targeting constraints, an enemy type with increased power, increased numbers of Special Infected, etc. One of these modes, named GunBrain, is a weapons stats analyzer.